percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | string      | `/data`    |

-[Kubernetes hostPath volume  :octicons-link-external-16:](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath), i.e. the file or directory of a node that will be accessible to the MongoDB Pod containers
+[Kubernetes hostPath volume  :octicons-link-external-16:](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath), i.e. the file or directory of a node that will be accessible to the MongoDB Pod containers.

 ### `replsets.nonvoting.volumeSpec.hostPath.type`